orbitdb/orbitdb/docs/GETTING_STARTED.md

     // would use the OrbitDBAccessController to provide mutable, "fine-grain"
     // access using grant and revoke.
     db = await orbitdb.open('my-db', { AccessController: IPFSAccessController({ write: ['*']}) })

+    console.log('libp2p address', '(copy one of these addresses then dial into this node from the second node)', orbitdb.ipfs.libp2p.getMultiaddrs())

     // Copy this output if you want to connect a peer to another. console.log('my-db address', '(copy my db address and use when launching peer 2)', db.address)